(Disclosure: Some of the links below may be affiliate links)

 We can already draw the first conclusion: Swiss stocks do not generate enough returns on their own to sustain a long retirement.
-You would have to get a very low withdrawal rate for this to work.
+You must get a very low withdrawal rate for this to work.
 And this means you would have to accumulate a substantial amount of money.

-The second interesting fact from this data is that the Swiss Stocks did much better in recent years than before.
+The second interesting fact from this data is that Swiss Stocks have done much better in recent years than before.
 They have been pretty flat until 1950.
 After that, they have seen good results.
 In recent years, they have done pretty well.
 And they are generally not as volatile as U.S. Stocks.

 Diversifying our Swiss Stocks Portfolio

 Generally, Swiss investors should not invest only in Swiss Stocks.

 It makes sense for Americans to invest only in U.S. Stocks.
 Indeed, they represent half of the world’s stock market.